sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Imagine a change is rolled out, via a git change, by the platform team and then sync-ed with OpenShift.

-But, there is a problem!
+But, there is a problem - the change has caused an outage!
 - You can rollback to the previous revision (or git commit) that is known to work!

-Via Gitea, make a change to the "vote-app-mysql-vm-all-in-one.yaml" file in your repo.
+Via Gitea, make a change to the "_vote-app-mysql-vm-all-in-one.yaml_" file in your Gitea repo by clicking on the `_Edit File_` button (to the right).
 E.g. change the vote-app deployment `replicas` to "3", e.g. "replicas: 3".

-Commit the change, by entering "Changed replicas = 3" into the `Subject` line of the commit.
+At the bottom of the page, commit the change, by entering "Changed replicas = 3" into the `Subject` line of the commit.

 Ensure the Application is re-synchronized via the UI.